teppokoivula/SearchEngine/README.md

         // This defines whether a pager should be rendered at the end of the results list.
         'pager' => true,

+        // This defines whether tabs should be rendered when using group_by.
+Set to false
+        // to use grouping logic (filtering via URL param) without the tab UI.
+        'tabs' => true,

         // Array of classes to use in templates.
 You can add new classes here as well.
         'classes' => [
             // ...